 Mr James Doheny (Chair of Governors)

-James is a writer, broadcaster and business consultant who has lived in Hammersmith & Fulham for nearly twenty years.
+James is a writer and business consultant who has lived and worked in Hammersmith & Fulham for nearly twenty years.

 Matt Hogg (Vice Chair & Chair of Learning & Achievement Committee)

 I am the Vicar of St Alban's Fulham Church (just behind Charing Cross Hospital) and it is a privilege to be a Community Governor at SJL where I get to be part of a fantastic team working with brilliant teachers to create the best learning environment for amazing pupils.
 I have lived in London since 1997 and love living in Hammersmith & Fulham and around the corner from SJL.
 Before getting ordained into the Church of England I trained as a Zoologist and have worked in the Natural History Museum.
 If I haven’t already done so, I look forward to meeting you soon.

 Laura Briggs (Governor)

 Laura works at a leading, global private markets investment manager, providing alternative investment solutions to a breadth of institutional investors.
 Her clients include private and public pension funds, charities and endowments.